Lamden/docs/docs/using_the_wallet.md

 ### Copy Account Address

 1. Open the Lamden extension in the browser
-2. Click on the `Holdings`
+2. Click on the `Accounts`
-3. Select the wallet.
+3. Select the account.
 4. Click on the `Options`.
 5. Click on the button `Copy Key to Clipboard`.